 Best One-on-One Kids Coding Class: Breakout Mentors

-Breakout Mentors has been around longer than most kids coding classes, they started one-on-one instruction back in 2011.
-The Founder Brian Skinner is a Stanford engineering alumni who hires the vast majority of the college aged mentors out of the award-winning Computer Science programs at Stanford and UC Berkeley.
-While most of their classes are held online, it is also possible for local students to meet in-person at Stanford or UC Berkeley.
+Breakout Mentors has been around longer than most kids coding classes; they started one-on-one instruction back in 2011.
+The Founder, Brian Skinner, is a Stanford engineering alumni who hires the vast majority of the college mentors out of the award-winning Computer Science programs at Stanford and UC Berkeley.
+While most of their classes are held online, it is also possible for local students to meet in person at Stanford or UC Berkeley.

-Breakout Mentors also has the most scheduling flexibility compared to other one-on-one kids coding class providers — either on weekdays or weekends.
-It is a weekly 90 minute session at a set time, but the commitment is just 2 or 3 sessions in the month with a big discount if you hold more.
+Moreover, Breakout Mentors has the most scheduling flexibility compared to other one-on-one kids coding class providers — either on weekdays or weekends.
+It is a weekly 90-minute session at a set time, but the commitment is just 2 or 3 sessions in the month with a big discount if you hold more.
 Parents love that they aren’t forced to reschedule if they take a vacation or have a music recital.

-One-on-one classes are especially ideal for gifted and talented students.
-In this regard Breakout Mentors receives top scores for their project-based curriculum with structure while allowing students to advance as quickly as they can handle.
+The one-on-one format is especially ideal for gifted and talented students.
+In this regard, Breakout Mentors receive top scores for their project-based curriculum with structure while allowing students to advance as quickly as possible.
 It isn’t overly tracked with rigid prerequisites.
-They also have advanced high school artificial intelligence and USACO competitive programming, so have a long-term plan to keep even the sharpest students challenged.
+They also have advanced high school artificial intelligence and USACO competitive programming, so they have a long-term plan to keep even the sharpest students challenged.